glasnt/talks/2017_08_PyConAU/slides.md

  <!-- .slide: data-background="#000"-->
 # &nbsp;

-Note: And this is where I freeze.
+Note:

+*crickets*

+Even now, just trying to start this talk is.. hard.

+How should I start?

 What do I say?
 What can I say?
 Should I say anything?